wildonion/gem/README.md

     * remember to change the program id in `declare_id` in `lib.rs` and `[programs.localnet]` `[programs.mainnet]`, `[programs.devnet]` section, the `ticket` field inside the `Anchor.toml` with the deployed address of the contract or the **Program Id** which is the output of the ```anchor deploy``` command; all mentioned three sections must have same public address of the deployed contract which is the wallet info inside the `*-keypair.json` in the `target/deploy` directory.
     * also you can check the deployed contract address or the **Program Id** with ```solana address -k target/deploy/ticket-keypair.json``` command.

-* Stop the first terminal and in the second one run ```anchor test``` command, since anchor will run a local ledger for the test process on its own.
+* Stop the first terminal and in the second one run ```anchor run test-ticket``` command, since anchor will run a local ledger for the test process on its own.

 ## 🚀 Deploy Ticket Contract on Devnet